ollama/ollama/README.md

 ### Acknowledgments

-Special thanks to [Prof. Lawrence Kim @ SFU](https://www.lhkim.com/) and [Prof. Nick Vincent @ SFU](https://www.nickmvincent.com/) for their invaluable support and guidance in shaping this project into a research endeavor.
+Special thanks to [Prof. Lawrence Kim](https://www.lhkim.com/) and [Prof. Nick Vincent](https://www.nickmvincent.com/) for their invaluable support and guidance in shaping this project into a research endeavor.
 Grateful for your mentorship throughout the journey! 🙌

 ## License 📜